soedinglab/PEnG-motif/README.md

 # PEnG-motif

  (C) Johannes Soeding, Markus Meier

-The PEnG-motif an open-source software package for searching IUPAC patterns in a set of FASTA sequences.
+PEnG-motif is an open-source software package for searching motifs (position specific weight matrices, PWMs) in a set of DNA sequences.

 ## Requirements

 To compile from source, you will need:
- * a recent C/C++ compiler
+ * a recent C/C++ compiler (support for C++14 required)
  * [CMake](http://cmake.org/) 2.8.12 or later

 ## Installation